jdtsmith/indent-bars/README.md

 - On Mac, only the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/src/master/) port has stipple support (most easily installed [with brew](https://github.com/railwaycat/homebrew-emacsmacport)).
 - Windows Emacs does not support stipples.

 Please [open an issue](../../issues) with any updates/corrections to this list.
-If you'd like to determine if stipples are working correctly in your version, evaluate:
+If you'd like to determine if stipples are working correctly in your version of emacs, evaluate:

 ```elisp
 (set-face-stipple 'default `(,(window-font-width) 1 ,(unibyte-string 1)))